Page loading ... Please wait.

 Chocolate Biscotti Recipe

-In the bowl of your electric mixer (or with a hand mixer), cream the butter and sugar until light and fluffy (2-3 minutes).
+In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (2-3 minutes).
 Add the eggs and egg yolk, one at a time, mixing well after each addition.
 Beat in the vanilla extract.
-In a separate bowl, whisk together the flour, baking powder, salt, and cocoa powder.
-Add to the butter mixture and beat until incorporated.
-Stir in the dried cranberries and white chocolate chips.
+Scrape down the sides of the bowl as needed.

 Transfer the dough to a floured surface and divide it in half.
 Form each half into a log 10 inches (25 cm) long.
 Do this by rolling the dough back and forth into a cylinder shape with floured hands.
 Transfer the logs to the baking sheet, spacing them well apart (width-wise on the pan), and pat to even the shapes.
 Bake until firm to the touch, about 25 - 30 minutes (logs will spread during baking).
 Remove from the oven, place on a wire rack, and let cool for about 10 minutes.